 Precision Medicine and Biomarkers in Liver Transplantation

 According to the Precision Medicine Initiative, precision medicine is “an emerging approach for disease treatment and prevention that takes into account individual variability in genes, environment, and lifestyle for each person.”
 This approach will allow doctors and researchers to predict more accurately which treatment and prevention strategies for a disease will work in which groups of people.
 It contrasts with a one-size-fits-all approach, in which disease treatment and prevention strategies are developed for the average person, with less consideration for the differences between individuals.
-This is emerging area of medicine /science needs to be further developed in liver transplantation.
-ILTS represents the worldwide society with higher number of professionals with interest in liver transplant outcomes.
-Moreover, ILTS represents a diverse multidisciplinary group that will allow to apply precision medicine in liver transplantation.
+This is an emerging area of medicine /science that needs to be further developed in liver transplantation.
+ILTS represents the worldwide society with a higher number of professionals with an interest in liver transplant outcomes.
+Moreover, ILTS represents a diverse multidisciplinary group that will allow applying for precision medicine in liver transplantation.
 This SIG was created with the aim of providing a platform for researchers/physicians/ health workers/patients to establish a multidisciplinary and international network to promote the application of precision medicine through further development of new techniques and approaches and biomarker discovery and validation aiming to increase the liver donor organ pool, improve diagnosis and prognosis tools to evaluate conditions affecting transplant recipients, personalization of immunosuppression, and improving post-transplant outcomes.

-Specifically, the SIG will provide support for (1) study design for biomarker discovery and validation), (2) platform for exchange of protocols/procedures of state of the art reactions/technologies, (3) guidelines for working with human samples and regulations concerning with Human Subjects Protection regulations as well as biobanking, (4) Guidelines for quality control of sample collection, preservation, scientific rigor in study designs, (5) Guidance for data analyses (inclusion of bioinformatics experts as part of the group is anticipated, and (6) Promoting data sharing in the liver transplant community.
+Specifically, the SIG will provide support for (1) study design for biomarker discovery and validation, (2) platform for exchange of protocols/procedures of state of the art reactions/technologies, (3) guidelines for working with human samples and regulations concerning with Human Subjects Protection regulations as well as biobanking, (4) Guidelines for quality control of sample collection, preservation, scientific rigor in study designs, (5) Guidance for data analyses (inclusion of bioinformatics experts as part of the group is anticipated, and (6) Promoting data sharing in the liver transplant community.

-Group activities will include, but not limited to development of following subtopics forincreasing research collaborations and provide educational programming to engage membersworking in Precision Medicine and Biomarker discovery and validation in transplantation. *
+Group activities will include, but not limited to development of following subtopics for increasing research collaborations and provide educational programming to engage members working in Precision Medicine and Biomarker discovery and validation in transplantation. *